MACTEP-ETF/C-Sharp/README.md

 # C-Sharp
 Learning from beginning.
 Let's start...

+## Tips
+- Avoid using one language to write another language/format via strings.
+Avoid using C# strings to create:
+  JavaScript, XML, HTML, JSON, CSS.
+- Leverage ligraries.

 ## Shortcuts
 - **Ctrl+x** – delete a row.
 - **Alt + Enter** – to use the ReSharp advantages.